 Old Town Square Premium Apartments – Fancy a premium luxurious service apartment while your visit to Prague?
 I highly recommend staying in the Old town square premium Apartments where family rooms are available & pets also allowed and parking facility as well.
 They also provide wifi and airport shuttles.
 So if you’re traveling with your family, I advise trying out the old town square premium apartments as one of the best places to stay in Prague.

 Hotel Cerny Slon – Almost 20 steps walk till the Old town square of Prague is the Hotel Cerny Slon for you.
-Spacious pet-friendly rooms with parking facility and in-house bar and restaurant are one of my another recommendation as the best places to stay in Prague.
+The hotel has spacious pet-friendly rooms with parking facility and in-house bar and restaurant.
+It is my recommendation as the best places to stay in Prague.

-Dusni Apartments – I am a craver for apartments and hence recommending another amazing apartment with nice architecture and closely located to the old town square.
+Dusni Apartments – I love apartments and hence recommending another amazing apartment with nice architecture and closely located to the old town square.
 Dusni Apartments is one of the great places to stay in Prague if you’re traveling with kids seeing a quieter neighborhood.

 I regret not trying much of the Czech cuisine except for Trdelnik.
 I stuck to my typical Indian food and found a great Indian restaurant right in the old town square.
 Indian Jewel is one of the high-rated restaurants in Prague, so if you fancy less-spicy Indian food in Prague I suggest paying Indian Jewel a visit.
-The staff is really helpful and the food contains typical Indian flavors with low spices.
-This can be considered as one the best places to eat in Prague.
+The staff is really helpful and the food was typical Indian flavors with low spices.
+This I considered as one of the best places to eat in Prague.
 I had this delicious looking paneer curry with a tandoori roti (white flour bread).
-Although it was difficult for me to find the restaurant initially as it was located near the Church of lady Tyn but hidden.
+Although it was difficult for me to find the restaurant initially as it is near the Church of lady Tyn but hidden.
 Try walking towards it using google maps, you’ll find it.